staggeredsix/cosmos-predict1-dev/examples/post-training_diffusion_interpolator.md

 The first step is to download a dataset with videos.

 You must provide a folder containing a collection of videos in **MP4 format**, preferably 720p.
-These videos should focus be diverse enough to capture different scenarios.
+These videos should be diverse enough to capture different scenarios.

 For example, you can use a subset of [HD-VILA-100M](https://github.com/microsoft/XPretrain/tree/main/hd-vila-100m) dataset for post-training.